 A dish from Andra Pradesh – gorgeously sweet/sour umami tastes, with the tangy tamarind offset by creamy ground sesame seeds.
-I knocked this up form teh alter ingredients the other night when all I had was some tiny aubergines in the fridge…quite delicious for a simple supper.
+I knocked this up from ingredients the other night when all I had was some tiny aubergines in the fridge…quite delicious for a simple supper.

 Serves 4 as a side and 2 as a main